How to Forgive Others

 How Do I Forgive?

 The word "forgive" can be so powerful and healing.
-To #forgive based on Webster's New Collegiate Dictionary means, "to cease to feel resentment against (an offender): to grant forgiveness: pardon (one's enemies): to give up resentment of or claim to requital for: willing or able to forgive."
+To #forgive based on Webster's New Collegiate Dictionary means, "to cease to feel resentment against (an offender): to grant forgiveness: pardon (one's enemies): to give up resentment of or claim to requital for willing or able to forgive."
 As an imperfect person, forgiving another person who has hurt you is not easy.
 After putting so much time and effort into the relationship and then the person turns against you for no reason, can make forgiveness difficult.
-So what can we do to get pass this feeling of imperfection that may hinder #forgiveness.
+So what can we do to get past this feeling of imperfection that may hinder #forgiveness?

 When we look at ourselves carefully and in an honest light; #forgiveness is not as difficult as we may think.
-Due to our imperfections, we constantly have so many faults.
+Due to our imperfections, we continuously have so many faults.
 These faults can accumulate before the true God.
-Yet we go to Jehovah God in prayer and he is ready to forgive us for all our shortcomings.
+We go to Jehovah God in prayer, and he is ready to forgive us for all our shortcomings.
 All we have to do is forgive each other of the sins others have committed against us.
-What a beautiful lesson.
 Jesus taught this lesson while on earth that we should, "Forgive our #DEBTS, as 'we have forgiven our DEBTORS," as stated at Matthew 6:12 based on #The Emphatic Diaglott.
-If we want forgiveness to be granted to us we must forgive others of their sins against us.
+If we want forgiveness, we must forgive others of their sins against us.

 The forgiveness we receive from God is conditional.
-How can we pray for forgiveness if we have not forgiven our offender.
-It is vital that we forgive others before we can receive forgivenmess.
-Feminenza North America, A Monthly Teleconference mentions how, "forgiveness can cause a great allowance of new, it can be a release from the bonds of the past, we can say forgive ourselves or forgive others.
-This is a forum in which to explore the quality of forgiveness, individually and collectively within the theartre of our daily lives."
-Seven pillars are then explained such as, "Understanding, Freedom, Remedy, Warmth, Enhancement, Hope and Continuance."
-Dates are given for each session and there is no charge for the classes.
+How can we pray for forgiveness if we have not forgiven our offender?
+It is vital that we forgive others before we can receive forgiveness.
+Feminenza North America, A Monthly Teleconference mentions how "forgiveness can cause a great allowance of new, it can be a release from the bonds of the past, we can say forgive ourselves or forgive others.
+We can explore the quality of forgiveness, individually and collectively within the theatre of our daily lives."
+Seven pillars are then explained such as, "Understanding, Freedom, Remedy, Warmth, Enhancement, Hope, and Continuance."

 Should We Forgive Those Who Sexually Abuse Others?

-The frequent discussions and revelations of new cases where women and men have been sexually abused, is more than disturbing.
-Based on reality, is there room for forgiveness of individuals who #sexually abuse others?
-Lets review a few of the circumstances, to ascertain what our answers could possibly be to this prevailing question.
-Gayle King, of #CBS This Morning adamantly expressed, "It is a very difficult day for us here as CBS News, has suspended our co-host #Charlie Rose over claims of sexual misconduct.
-Gayle, went on to express how, "Charlie does not get a pass here.
+The frequent discussions and revelations of sexual abuse continue to be disturbing.
+Is there room for forgiveness of individuals who #sexually abuse others?
+Let's review a few of the circumstances, to ascertain what our answers could be to this current question.
+Gayle King, of #CBS This Morning, adamantly expressed, "It is a very difficult day for us here at CBS News, has suspended our co-host #Charlie Rose over claims of sexual misconduct."
+Gayle went on to express how "Charlie does not get a pass here.
 He does not get a pass from anyone in this room.
 We are all deeply affected.
 We are all rocked by this.
 O'Donnell, who is also a co-host remained adamant as she stated, "Let me be very clear, there is no excuse for this alleged behavior.
 It is systematic and pervasive."

-Within days, breaking news was presented about #Matt Lauer, who was terminated from NBC News.
-Lauer, was "Let go for inappropriate workplace behavior."
+Within days, breaking news about #Matt Lauer's termination from NBC News.
+Lauer was "Let go for inappropriate workplace behavior."
 One news correspondent who works at NBC studios revealed how she felt about this development of Lauer's termination, "It is like a death in the family, is the mood around #NBC."
-This type of inappropriate behavior has been practiced by certain male figures who were in powerful positions for years.
+This type of inappropriate behavior will continue to be practiced by specific male figures in powerful positions for years.
 Finally, they are being held accountable for their actions.
-Their victims have been silent, now they have an opportunity to reveal these horrific experiences.
+Their victims have been silent; now they have an opportunity to reveal these horrific experiences.

 Sexual assault continues to rise within the #United States Air Force.
 During a CBS News Investigation, a Superintendent attempted to respond to these allegations.
-Within a six month investigation, assaults at the Air Force Academy, alleged cover-ups as well as retaliations were mentioned.
-The report revealed, "Sexual assaults at the U.S. Air Force Academy, since 2007-2008 academic year.
-Two Hundred Eighty Seven reports made by cadets, thirty-two in 2015-2016 academic year."
-The source of these figures is from Department of Defense.
+Within a six month investigation, assaults at the Air Force Academy alleged cover-ups as well as retaliation.
+The report revealed, "Sexual assaults at the U.S. Air Force Academy, since the 2007-2008 academic year.
+Two Hundred Eighty-Seven reports made by cadets, thirty-two in a 2015-2016 academic year."
+The source of these figures is from the Department of Defense.

 The #METOO Movement Has Given Women a Voice

 Women, everywhere are now empowered to speak out against men who abuse their power by sexually abusing them.
 Years ago, I experienced sexual abuse by a so-called powerful man.
 I was a victim as a young woman entering the business industry.
-I applied for a job with a lawyer, who was sadly mistaken that I was interested in him.
-I wanted the job really bad because I was fresh out of high school and community college.
-It was imperative that I obtained a job to take care of myself.
-This man knew I needed the job so he took advantage of my need to be employed.
+I applied for a job with a lawyer, who sadly mistaken that I was interested in him.
+This type of employment would have been a source of pride since I was fresh out of high school and community college.
+It was imperative that I obtained a position to take care of myself.
+This man knew I needed the job, so he took advantage of my need to be employed.
 I often regret my ignorance at the time, but I will not allow that sexual predator to hold me as a victim for the rest of my life.
 Yes, I forgive that man so that I can move forward with my life in service to the true God Jehovah.

 Oprah Winfrey's speech was the subject matter on CBS This Morning as well.
-Hollywood's Golden Globe Lifetime Achievement honoree Oprah, once again took a stand for women everywhere.
+Hollywood's Golden Globe Lifetime Achievement honoree, Oprah, once again took a stand for women everywhere.
 "I want all the girls watching here and now to know that a new day is on the horizon where nobody ever has to say me too again."
-Correspondent Kevin Frazier, went on to express; "Golden Globe's red carpet became a sea of black, a symbol of the #MeeToo movement.
-In wake of sexual harassment scandals impacting Hollywood and beyond.
+Correspondent Kevin Frazier went on to express; "Golden Globe's red carpet became a sea of black, a symbol of the #MeeToo movement.
+In the wake of sexual harassment scandals impacting Hollywood and beyond, it is imperative that we start to pay attention.
 Celebrities also wore pins with the name of the movement's new initiative #Times Up.
-Many stars were accompanied by activist involved in the movement including Michelle Williams, with MeeToo founder #Tarana Burke."
+Many stars came with activist involved in the movement including Michelle Williams, with MeeToo founder #Tarana Burke."
 This event was utilized to express feelings of hope for the future regarding women's rights.
 Now, how can we make use of these experiences, to forgive and move forward in our lives?

 How Do We Forgive and #Apologize

 When we forgive others, we do not deny that the person hurt you nor do you minimize the hurt you have experienced.
-The person or offender can be forgiven without you excusing or agreeing to the act they performed against you.
+The person or offender is forgiven without you excusing or agreeing to the act they performed against you.
 The forgiveness you give them is to allow freedom to enter into your life.
 You have to go on.
 Awaiting their call to say, they are sorry may never arrive.
-That is why it is important for you to move on.
-Forgiveness gives you a peace to move on with your life.
-This is desperately needed because you know that it is time because this feeling of #resentment truly hinders your growth.
-Now it is just time to move on.
-What a blessing forgiveness can be.
+That is why it is essential for you to move on.
+Forgiveness gives you the peace to move on with your life.
+An individual desperately needs to do this because you know that it is time because this feeling of #resentment indeed hinders your growth.
+Now it is just time to move on what blessing forgiveness can be.

-Will we be able to easily forgive and forget?
+Will we be able to forgive and forget easily?
 No. It may take us weeks, months or years.
-We are imperfect and we may play what the offender did to us over and over in our minds.
+We are imperfect, and we may play what the offender did to us over and over in our minds.
 That is why forgiveness becomes such a personal decision.
 Not based on what a religious instructor, teacher or just someone who loves you advises.
 Once you do the research and prayerfully consider the situation, you can then make a decision.